Cumberland Basin (Canada)

-Along the Nova Scotia shore of Cumberland Basin at Joggins are seaside cliffs famous for fossils.
+Along the Nova Scotia shore of the lower Cumberland Basin at Joggins are seaside cliffs known for fossil formations.
 Several coal seams are also exposed.
-These were mined commercially for Bituminous coal for nearly 140 years, between 1819 and 1958.
+These were mined commercially for Bituminous coal for nearly 140 years (1819–1958).
+The upper Cumberland loops clockwise, north of a flatland called Elysian Fields and southeast to Amherst Point and the mouth of the Maccan River.